tbrlpld/100-days-of-code/log.md

 Don't know how to handle the config file yet.

 ### Thoughts
-You can define additional files to be packaged with when using setuptools.
+You can define additional files to be packaged with when using `setuptools`.
 But, where do the additional files end up?
 Can I access them?
 Can the user look there?